 - Research Code of Conduct - The University is committed to maintaining the highest standards of rigour and integrity in the conduct of its research.
 This code provides guidance on good practice in research, and on situations involving alleged misconduct in research.

 - Data Protection - The University is a complex organisation that is highly dependent on the processing of personal data for a broad range of its activities.
-It has a clear obligation to the individuals about whom it holds data and this policy outlines the University’s commitment to process the information in a manner that is compliant not only with the provisions but also the spirit of the Data Protection Act 1998.
+It has a clear obligation to the individuals about whom it holds data and this policy outlines the University’s commitment to process the information in a manner that is compliant not only with the provisions but also the spirit of GDPR and the Data Protection Act 2018.

 - Freedom of Information Policy - The Freedom of Information Act (2000) gives a general right of access, subject to certain exemptions, to all types of recorded information held by public authorities, which for the purposes of the Act includes universities.
 The aim of the Act is to promote greater openness and transparency in how public authorities operate and in their use of public funding.
 This policy explains how the University handles requests for information that are submitted to it under the Freedom of Information Act.